elon-fask/Python-program-to-print-Emojis/README.md

 There are multiple ways we can print the Emojis in Python.

+## Emoji Module: Installation

+Since Emoji Module is not an in-built library of Python, therefore we have to install this module in our system first open your terminal and use the following pip command ;
+> pip install emoji

+## Emoji Module: Implementation
+ We have the following two different functions in Emoji Module toimplement emojis and also convert an emoji into its short name :

+ - emojize() function
+ - demojize() function

  ## Below is a list of some common emoji Unicodes with their CLDR short names:

 |  CLDR Short Name  | Unicode |